netgroup-polito/translator2symnet/README.md

 **How to add new VeriGraph elements models**
 If the VeriGraph element model that you want to translate into Symnet element model is a new VeriGraph element (see translator2symnet/json folder to know which VeriGraph elements model are already present in translator2symnet), first you have to make this command:
--insert the json schema of the new VeriGraph element into the json folder in translator2symnet.
+ - insert the json schema of the new VeriGraph element into the json folder in translator2symnet.

 Then (and also in case of VeriGraph element already present in translator2symnet) you have to make the following:
 	1. Create a new <element_type> Java class in it.polito.symnet.model package; so in this class you have to put the combination of Symnet elements that can represent the VeriGraph element you want to model.